Beyond Diversity Initiatives: Recruitment of BIPOC into Archives and Special Collections Librarianship

 Azalea Camacho is the Archivist & Special Collections Librarian at the University Library of California State University, Los Angeles (Cal State LA).
 She oversees the operations of the Special Collections and Archives unit in the Library, which includes archival processing and maintenance (accessioning, processing, and cataloging); supervision of staff, students, and volunteers; coordinating the instruction program and public services; and managing the library’s exhibits program.
 Over the past 6 years at Cal State LA she has worked to strengthen community partnerships and foster student curiosity in the field by providing engaging opportunities for the campus community.
 Through her work she strives to preserve and make accessible the diverse lives reflected in the heavily diverse student population of Cal State LA and the BIPOC communities in the greater Los Angeles area.

-Amalia Castañeda is a Librarian at Cal State, Dominguez Hills (CSUDH) and serves on the Board of Directors at the Museum of Social Justice.
+Amalia Castañeda is the Resident Archivist at Cal State, Dominguez Hills (CSUDH) and serves on the Board of Directors at the Museum of Social Justice.
 At CSUDH, she teaches information literacy courses and coordinates a diversity initiative of the library dean’s office, the Library Careers Training Program for Students (LibCATS).
 Her research interests include racial and ethnic diversity in special collections librarianship, and the relationship between “urban renewal” and historical preservation in Progressive Era Los Angeles.
 She holds a bachelor’s degree and an MLIS from UCLA, and a master’s degree in History from Cal State, Los Angeles.

 Karina Cardenas is the Special Collections and Archives Assistant at CSU Fresno.
 She is the first point of access for reference requests and research appointments.
 She is a member of the Library Diversity Committee and is interested in student engagement, diversity, equity, and inclusion in the archival field.
 She also assists with class collaborations and curating exhibitions.
 She is pursuing an MLIS from San Jose State and holds a Master’s in History from Cal State LA.